- James Cameron, Ovidio Assonitis

 - Release Date

-There’s something curious happening in Piranha II: The Spawning, a disgraceful piece of schlock from 1982 whose sole redeeming factor is that it boasts James Cameron’s first directing credit and an early acting role by Lance Henriksen.
-Cameron remains adamant that he did not direct the majority of this sequel to 1978’s Roger Corman production Piranha, rather that Italian producer Ovidio G. Assonitis took over the shoot shortly after filming began.
+There’s something curious happening in Piranha II: The Spawning, a disgraceful piece of schlock from 1982 whose only redeeming factors are that it boasts James Cameron’s first directing credit and an early acting role by Lance Henriksen.
+Cameron remains adamant that he did not direct the majority of this sequel to 1978’s Roger Corman production Piranha, helmed by Joe Dante, rather that Italian producer Ovidio G. Assonitis took over the shoot shortly after filming began.
 Cameron supposedly attempted to regain control, but Assonitis finished the movie himself and left Cameron’s name under ‘directed by’ in the credits.
 And yet, despite Cameron’s lack of involvement, the sequel oddly contains no end of the director’s tropes.

 It may be that Cameron wrote the script under the credited pseudonym H.A.
 Milton, but that he never really had control over Assonitis’ production and was refused any decision-making power.
 It may be that Cameron wasn’t allowed to edit the footage, so he was forced to break into the editing room and cut his own version, which was subsequently re-cut by Assontitis.
 Such things cannot be confirmed, and Cameron dances around the subject in interviews.
-What is known is that the sequel was filmed in the Grand Caymans and Rome with largely non-English-speaking Italian actors, that there was enough on-set crisis to bestow the movie a notorious reputation, and that Cameron considers his first true effort as director The Terminator from 1984.
+What is known is that the sequel was filmed in the Grand Caymans and Rome with largely non-English-speaking Italian actors, that there was enough on-set crisis to bestow the movie a notorious reputation, and that Cameron considers his first true effort as a director to be The Terminator from 1984.

 The story takes place in the Caribbean, at Club Elysium, a resort spot whose popular grunion spawning festival is approaching.
 As explained by scuba instructor Anne Kimbrough (Tricia O’Neil), each year on the Spring Equinox, grunions crawl ashore to spawn, and drunken tourists walk down to the beach to greet them.
 More on that later.
 Anne and son Chris (Ricky G. Paull) live together at the resort hotel during her separation from her husband, the local police authority Steve (Lance Henriksen).
 As a result, their weirdly close mother-son relationship resembles something out of Louis Malle’s Murmur of the Heart.